TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Related Work

-The CPC paper~\cite{cpc, modified_cpc} describes a form of unidirectional modeling in the feature space, where the model learns to predict the near future frames in an acoustic sequence while contrasting with frames from other sequences or frames from a more distant time.
-In other words, the contrastive loss pulls temporally nearby representations closer and pushes temporally distant ones further.
-In wav2vec~\cite{wav2vec}, the CPC~\cite{cpc} loss is used to pre-train speech representations for the purpose of speech recognition, and experiment results show self-supervised pre-training improves supervised speech recognition.
-Also, the CPC loss can be used to regularize adversarial training~\cite{vc_cpc}.
-The CPC loss has also been extended and applied to bidirectional context networks~\cite{bidir_cpc}.
+The CPC paper~\cite{cpc} describes a form of unidirectional modeling in the feature space, where the model learns to predict the near future frames in an acoustic sequence while contrasting with frames from other sequences or frames from a more distant time.
+In wav2vec~\cite{wav2vec}, the CPC~\cite{cpc} loss is used to pre-train speech representations for speech recognition, and experiment results show self-supervised pre-training improves supervised speech recognition.